BrotherBoard/BombApps/README.md

 DialogMaker: Creates and shows and gives the code of AlertDialogs

 FingerPrint: Test app, detect single and double presses of fingerprint sensor.

+AlongsideTMP: A nice template which i make my applications on